roadiereloaded/roadiereloaded.github.io/index.md

 Now, Chris from GoRails is writing to me at least once a day and he is always looking ahead for me.
 I have earmarked the latest offer to do a course on refactoring rails code by Ben.

-Once I can write rails code I will fork out the 148 Dollars to get 192 minutes of video and the 3.5MB file and then my rails code will become really dangerous.
+Once I can write rails code I will fork out the 148 Dollars to get 192 minutes of video and the <code>3.5MB file</code> and then my rails code will become really dangerous.
 <h3>However, first things first.</h3>
 <hr />
-First I have to learn to write the ruby code that powers the rails app later. see ya around, don't forget to like this, follow on <strong>instagram</strong> and mention it on <em>reddit!</em>
+First I have to learn to write the ruby code that powers the rails app later.

+see ya around, don't forget to like this, follow on <strong>instagram</strong> and mention it on <em>reddit!</em>